realliance/RiichiRoyale/README.md

 ### Project Description
 Riichi Royale is a singleplayer game where you play 4-player Riichi Mahjong against AI opponents.
 The project includes a tutorial so you can learn how to play and (currently) a demo project in order to showcase our C++ Mahjong Game Manager

+### Python Requirement
+Riichi Royale has been verified to run with 64bit Python 3.8.x

+If you encounter the error `ImportError: DLL load failed: %1 is not a valid Win32 application.`, this is due to having 32bit python.

 ### Install
 ``pip install riichiroyale``